 “Maybe it’s that she’s not ‘my spouse’ now, but things that used to get to me don’t anymore.
 I’ve also been taking a real look at the baggage I brought to marriage.
 I don’t know…but if we could have coupled in the way we’re uncoupling…wow.”
 Ultimately, though, what happened is the only thing that could have happened.
 That’s called Reality.
 Best to meet it as the generous teacher it is.

-Look for Part II next month.
-In the meantime, may you never put anyone out of your heart, least of all yourself.
+May you never put anyone out of your heart, least of all yourself, and end thus end your own suffering.

 Avec amour, always, Krayna